particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Servo update 2025-02-11

+Updated the default microsecond mappings for [Servo](/reference/device-os/api/servo/writemicroseconds/) to match the code instead of the theoretical values.

 ### Extended publish API 2025-02-07

 Documentation for features in Device OS 6.3.0 include: [Typed and extended publish](/reference/device-os/typed-publish/) (includes examples),